 - engineering or general labouring.

-Miners and quarry workers may also be required to undergo regular drug tests.
+Miners and quarry workers may also be required to undergo regular drug and alcohol tests.

 Find out more about training